Volpestyle/Code-Foo-2019/README.md

 Inside the Content component, Services are used to request the content from the api and store it into an array of Models.
 Using `*ngFor`, this array of Models is used to initialize the children ContentItem components.
 Inside each ContentItem componenent, a Service is used to make another api request for the given article or video's comments. <br />
 Inside the Navbar component, a Service is used to request each NavItem.
 The Model data of each NavItem is simply hard-coded into the Service.

+### Services
+It is the [*Angular way*](https://angular.io/tutorial/toh-pt4#why-services) to use services to access data instead of components.
+This is why I used one for HTTP the requests.
+In addition, they allow for [bi-directional communication](https://angular.io/guide/component-interaction#parent-and-children-communicate-via-a-service) between components, which was helpful in the case of filtering content results.

-### HTTP Requests
+#### HTTP Requests
 All HTTP requests for content within the app reside in a Service cleverly named 'ContentService'.
 Here I used the 'HTTPClient' Module to make a JSONP request and return whats known as an 'Observable'.
 (The important thing here is that a JSONP request is used.
 IGN's api supports JSONP so that clients can bypass the [Same Origin Policy](https://gist.github.com/jesperorb/6ca596217c8dfba237744966c2b5ab1e))

-### Services

 ### Use of Models
 I created a set of models to handle the json being returned by the api